310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Chiaki serious %}
-Mm… It reminds me of what I heard about Gunkanjima.
-For similar reasons, it had been off-limits to the public because it was too dangerous.

-It may be best to take the predictable path, and build an amusement park that can make an infinite amount of money.
-{% endbubble %}

-{% bubble Chiaki serious %}
 Mm.
-There are many plots of land across the world that are off-limits to the public for similar reasons.
+There are many plots of land across the world that are off-limits to the public for similar reasons.[^36]

-If the buildings could only crumble, that’s still not too bad… But depending on the area, there could be landmines or unexploded bombs buried in the ground.[^36] It’s necessary to take these things into account.
+If the buildings could only crumble, that’s still not too bad… But depending on the area, there could be landmines or unexploded bombs buried in the ground.[^37] It’s necessary to take these things into account.

 Rather than to forcibly turn such a danger zone into a tourist attraction, it may be best to take the predictable path, and rebuild the area into an amusement park that can make an infinite amount of money.
 {% endbubble %}